selfup/smache/README.md

 1. Generate Secret
 1. Ensure deps are installed and compiled
 1. Run tests
-1. Build all 3 images
+1. Build the image
-1. Run all 6 containers
+1. Run all 5 containers

 Essentially the _bootstrapping_ scripts :rocket: